zkGraf/docs/README.md

 Design choices:

 - Fully censorship-resistant.
-(Ethereum L1 level censorship-resistance)
+(Ethereum L1 level censorship-resistance).
 - Operates like a zk-rollup, but with all DA onchain.
 (This is fine since the throughput of the rollup is small).
-- Batch forging is permissionless.
+- Batch forging is permissionless. (and cheap, so a user can easily forge their own tx if it is being purposely ignored).
-- Use ETH as fee token (if use a native fee token then the rollup can be halted by controlling the supply)
+- Use ETH as fee token.
+(If we use a native fee token then the rollup can be halted by controlling the supply).

 # 2. Main Protocol